CDR Writers Nepal

 • An engineering problem you solved

-• Introduction (100 words) – Dates, location, organization, and your role.
+• Introduction (100 words): dates, location, organization, and your role

-• Background (200-500 words) – The context, project objectives, and your specific duties.
+• Background (200-500 words): the context, project objectives, and your specific duties

-• Personal Engineering Activity (500-1000 words) – Your contribution, challenges faced, how you applied your engineering skills, and problem-solving strategies.
+• Personal Engineering Activity (500-1000 words): your contribution, challenges, skills, and problem-solving strategies

-• Summary (50-100 words) – A reflection on the project's success and your role in its outcome.
+• Summary (50-100 words): a reflection on the project's success and your role in its outcome

 3. Career Episode Requirements

 Your Career Episodes should clearly demonstrate the application of your engineering skills.
 It is important that you focus on your role in the project, describing what you did and how you did it.
-Avoid generalizations like "we worked on..." and focus on your personal contributions.

 • Each episode should be a narrative, written in essay form.
 Do not use tables.